Detailed Business Analyst’s Job Description

 • Analyze requirements

-In an effort to recommend a solution to any existing problem/goal, an analyst must examine the current state of a process, learn about its operations and accordingly analyze the requirements of each and every stakeholder.
+In an effort to recommend a solution to any existing problem/goal, an analyst must examine the current state of a process, learn about its operations, and accordingly analyze the requirements of each stakeholder.

 • Develop scope

-The project scope is a collection of all what is required to do to achieve the business objective.
-A business analyst should assist in the development the project scope, resolve ambiguity and define the boundaries of the project.
+The project scope is a collection of all that is required to achieve the business objective.
+A business analyst should assist in developing the project scope, resolve ambiguity, and define the project’s boundaries.

 Since stakeholders belong to different domains (e.g. finance, business, marketing) it’s very important for a BA to be able to sort and balance the needs of these stakeholders while fulfilling the business objectives at the same time.